StefanoAnzolut/business-guide/source/billing/payment-method.rst

 Updating Payment Method
 =======================

 You'll need a credit card to set up Skribble Business for your company.
-However, if you don't have a business credit card, please get in touch with our support team at support@skribble.com.
-We'll change the payment method for your business so you can pay by invoice.
+However, if you don't have a business credit card, you can pay by invoice.
+Get in touch with our support team at support@skribble.com to set this up.

 ..
 NOTE::
    You can update your credit card but not remove it.